[ hek-suh-em-uh-ron ]

 a written account of them, especially the Biblical account.
-Gen. 1.
+Genesis 1.

 Origin of hexaemeron

-1585–95; < Late Latin < Greek hexaḗmeron period of six days, neuter of hexaḗmeros of six days (adj.), equivalent to hexa- hexa- + (h)ēmér(a) day + -os noun suffix
+First recorded in 1585–95; from Late Latin hexaēmeron, from Greek hexaḗmeron “period of six days,” neuter of hexaḗmeros “of six days” (adjective), equivalent to hexa- “six” + (h)ēmér(a) “day” + -os noun suffix; see origin at six

 - the period of six days in which God created the world